Skip to content

 When target are successfully discovered you should see both READY and DATASTORE set to True.

-NAME READY DATASTORE PROVIDER ADDRESS PLATFORM SERIALNUMBER MACADDRESS
+NAME READY REASON PROVIDER ADDRESS PLATFORM SERIALNUMBER MACADDRESS

 Configure Intents#